coinmessage/coinmessage/README.md

 The mechanics of coin messaging are pretty straightforward.

 Let e = secret exponent and p = g ^ e, where g is the base point for the elliptical curve. e is the private key and p is the public key.
 To encrypt a message using the public key, let n be some nonce used for encryption known by the message sender. p ^ n represents the shared secret.
-That shared secret is used for encrypting a message to the public key.
+That shared secret is used for encrypting a message to the owner of the public key.
 The message is sent with g ^ n, which the private key can use to derive p ^ n since p ^ n = (g ^ n) ^ e.
 Thus, the shared secret can be communicated to the private key owner safely as either n or e have to be known by an attacker to figure out p ^ n.
 As neither are transmitted and cannot easily be derived from g ^ n, the message is secure.

 Usage
 -----------

 Note the address needs to have spent money in order to be able to receive messages.

-`$ python
+    $ python
->>> from coinmessage import encrypt, decrypt
+    >>> from coinmessage import encrypt_message, decrypt_message
->>> payload = encrypt('1CC3X2gu58d6wXUWMffpuzN9JAfTUWu4Kj', 'secret message')
+    >>> payload = encrypt_message('1CC3X2gu58d6wXUWMffpuzN9JAfTUWu4Kj', 'secret message')
->>> print decrypt('5Kb8kLf9zgWQnogidDA76MzPL6TsZZY36hWXMssSzNydYXYB9KF', payload)
+    >>> print decrypt_message('5Kb8kLf9zgWQnogidDA76MzPL6TsZZY36hWXMssSzNydYXYB9KF', payload)
     secret message
-`

 Dependencies
 ------------

-* [pycoin](https://github.com/richardkiss/pycoin) is used for ecc math
+* [pycoin](https://github.com/richardkiss/pycoin) is used for ECC math
 * [pycrypto](https://github.com/dlitz/pycrypto) is used for AES encryption